Tear gas: Risks

 As with all non-lethal or less-lethal weapons, there is a risk of serious permanent injury or death when tear gas is used.
-This includes risks from being hit by tear gas cartridges that may cause severe bruising, loss of eyesight, or skull fracture, resulting in immediate death.
-A case of serious vascular injury from tear gas shells has also been reported from Iran, with high rates of associated nerve injury (44%) and amputation (17%), as well as instances of head injuries in young people.
+Risks include from being hit by tear gas cartridges that may cause severe bruising, loss of eyesight, or skull fracture, resulting in immediate death.
+A case of serious vascular injury from tear gas shells occurred in Iran, with high rates of associated nerve injury (44%) and amputation (17%), and instances of head injuries in young people.
 Novel findings suggest that menstrual changes are one of the most commonly reported health issues in women.